 The Guy Mendilow Ensemble tours four shows: The Forgotten Kingdom; Heart of the Holidays — A Global Celebration in Song; Three Sides to Every Story; and Around the World in Song interactive children's concerts(K-4); and Heart of the Holidays: Tales of Light.
 Distinguished educators, the ensemble specializes in community engagement including tailor-made residencies, choral/string collaborations and a breadth of interactive workshops.
 The Ensemble is an artist-in-residence with Celebrity Series of Boston's Arts for All since 2014.

 Alongside touring with the Guy Mendilow Ensemble, members are on the faculty of music schools like the Swarnabhoomi Academy of Music in India and tour/record with the likes of Bobby McFerrin, Yo Yo Ma, Snarky Puppy, the Assad Brothers, Christian McBride, the Video Game Orchestra, Amanda Palmer and Simon Shaheen.
 Formed in 2004, the Ensemble is based in Boston, MA and New York, NY, USA.

 Director of Music & Education; Vocals, Overtone Singing, Berimbau, Guitar

 Guy Mendilow grew up in what seemed like a global game of hopscotch, choosing between three passports in homes in the Middle East, North, Central and South America and Africa.
-He began his professional stage career at age ten, touring internationally and domestically with the American Boychoir and singing some two hundred concerts a year in venues like Carnegie Hall and Lincoln Center.
+He began his professional stage career at age ten, touring internationally and domestically with the American Boychoir and annually singing some two hundred concerts in venues like Carnegie Hall, Boston Symphony Hall and Lincoln Center.
 These formative years did more than just nurture Mendilow's love of harmony and of the performing arts.
 It also showed him, first hand, how high youth can rise when properly respected and supported by adults, a principle that remains vital to Mendilow's work as an educator.